sheesh19/sheesh19/README.md

-<p>I'm currently working as a freelance developer and coding teacher at Le Wagon.</p>
+<p>I currently work as a freelance developer and coding teacher at Le Wagon.</p>

 <p>Most recently, I lived and worked in Melbourne, Australia; I'll dive into my koalities below.</p>